Blog

 A safe and easy approach is to decide which approach is better based on the scope of impact the decision would have.

-If it’s going to affect many people and/or have a tremendous impact on the people it would affect, maybe require a vote where 90% [abritarily chosen number for the sake of example] of people need to be on board.
+If it’s going to affect many people and/or have a tremendous impact on the people it would affect, maybe require a vote where 90% [arbitrarily chosen number for the sake of example] of people need to be on board.

 Need a quick decision that ultimately only affects one team?
 Use the IDM process so that everyone on the team can voice their concerns while ensuring something will get accomplished either way.